Why Are We Talking About Medicare For All?

 People have short memories of the painstaking process to bring about the Affordable Care Act.

-For disclosure’s sake, I must tell to you that I like the ideal of Medicare for all, as it builds on the premise that health care is a right, and not a privilege.
+For disclosure’s sake, I must tell to you that I like anything that builds on the premise that health care is a right, and not a privilege.

 On the other hand, when was the last time you ran into a person 65 or older who loved his or her Medicare?